Mitchell scores 22, Jazz beat Grizzlies 126-112

 Memphis kept pace with the Jazz in the first quarter.
 The Grizzlies went on a 15-5 run to take a 35-28 lead near the end of the quarter.
 Crowder sparked the run with back-to-back 3-pointers, drawing a foul and converting a free throw on the second.

 Memphis took advantage of six Jazz turnovers in the first quarter, converting them into 13 points.
-The Grizzlies committed two turnovers.
+The Grizzlies, on the other hand, committed only two turnovers.

+”They came out really physical early,” Utah coach Quin Snyder said. ”I think as the game progressed, our level of determination to cut and move alleviated some of that.”

-That all changed in the second quarter.
-Utah forced seven turnovers, scoring 14 points off the miscues.
-The Jazz held Memphis to 10 points over the first 10+ minutes of the quarter.
+That all changed in the second quarter when the Jazz clamped down on defense to break the game open before halftime.

 Memphis cut the deficit to single digits midway through the third quarter.
 The Grizzlies closed within 82-75 on back-to-back baskets from Solomon Hill and Grayson Allen.
 Memphis never got closer than seven points.